gingorou/hanaki-voice-diary/README.md

 ## ⚠️ Note

-This project is under development.
+This project is still under development.
 Some features may be incomplete or subject to change.

 ---

 ## 📄 License

+This repository is published for portfolio purposes.
-No license (for portfolio use)
+No reuse license is currently granted.